RediSearch/RediSearch/docs/docs/Indexing_JSON.md

 description: How to index and search JSON documents
 ---

 In addition to indexing Redis hashes, RediSearch can also index JSON documents.
-To index JSON, you need to install the RediSearch and [RedisJSON](/docs/stack/json/) modules.
+To index and search JSON, you need to install both the RediSearch and [RedisJSON](/docs/stack/json) modules.

 ## Prerequisites

 Before you can index and search JSON documents, you need a database with either:

-- Redis Stack, which automatically includes RediSearch and RedisJSON
+- [Redis Stack](/docs/stack), which automatically includes RediSearch and RedisJSON

 - Redis v6.x or later and the following modules installed and enabled:
    - RediSearch v2.2 or later